 - (Optional) Create multiple data jobs as required.
 If the data jobs in a connection are dependent on each other, create a Job chain in a sequence, and configure the schedule for the Job Chain.
 For more information, refer to the Job Chain Page in the Additional Resources section at the end of this article.

 Merge two or more datasets together and create an output dataset.
 For example, merge incidents and projects to identify projects in which most of the incidents are created.
-For more information on Merge, refer to the Preparation of Connector Jobs in the Additional Resources section at the end of this article.
+For more information on Merge, refer to the Jobs List Page in the Additional Resources section at the end of this article.

 In the Preparation step of a connector job, admins can Transform data and Add Case Fields to get more meaningful insights from the customer data.